thr3a/docs-generator-for-chatgpt/mise/index.md

 mise supports "idiomatic version files" just like asdf.
 They're language-specific files like `.node-version` and `.python-version`.
-These are ideal for setting the runtime version of a project without forcing other developers to use a specific tool like mise/asdf.
+These are ideal for setting the runtime version of a project without forcing other developers to use a specific tool like mise or asdf.

 They support aliases, which means you can have an `.nvmrc` file with `lts/hydrogen` and it will work in mise and nvm.
 Here are some of the supported idiomatic version files: